Skip to content

 -v, --verbose Enable verbose output

--w, --very-verbose Enable very verbose output
+-x, --very-verbose Enable very verbose output, additionally writes output log file to <image name>.log

 Global Flags: